Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Acoustic neuromas don’t spread like cancerous tumors.
-As they grow, they can affect hearing, cause ringing in your ear (tinnitus), affect balance, and cause facial weakness or facial numbness.
+As acoustic neuromas grow, they can affect hearing, cause ringing in your ear (tinnitus), affect balance, and cause facial weakness or facial numbness.
 Treatment may include surgery, radiation therapy and, in rare cases, chemotherapy to treat the tumor.

-No, they aren’t common.
+These tumors aren’t common.
 Each year, about 1 in 100,000 people develop an acoustic neuroma.
-People ages 65 to 74 are more likely to have an acoustic neuroma than younger adults and children.

 Symptoms and Causes